qpdf/qpdf/manual/design.rst

 The qpdf library supports file writing of ``QPDF`` objects to PDF files through the ``QPDFWriter`` class.
 The ``QPDFWriter`` class has two writing modes: one for non-linearized files, and one for linearized files.
-See :ref:`ref.linearization` for a description of linearization is implemented.
-This section describes how we write non-linearized files including the creation of QDF files (see :ref:`ref.qdf`.
+See :ref:`linearization` for a description of linearization is implemented.
+This section describes how we write non-linearized files including the creation of QDF files (see :ref:`qdf`.

 This outline was written prior to implementation and is not exactly accurate, but it provides a correct "notional" idea of how writing